daabir/repairshop/README.md

 ## What is this project?

-A Ticket management application built in Next-JS(typescript).
+A Ticket management application built in Next.js (typescript).
 The application lets you create and manage tickets, customers, employees etc.

 ## Requirements